FOUR TURKIC NATIONS IN IRAN, THEIR HOMELANDS,

 Azerbaijan in Iran.
 The concept of South Azerbaijan was created in the Stalinist

 Soviet Union and imposed on the Turkish people in Iran.
-The Soviet Union's
+The Soviet Union created

-purpose in creating the concept of South Azerbaijan was to divide the Turkish
+the concept of South Azerbaijan with the intention of dividing the Turkish

-people living in Iran, to remove the part of them in the region bordering
+people living in Iran.
+Their goal was to remove the Azerbaijan region of Iran

-Soviet Azerbaijan from Turkey's sphere of influence and bring it into Russia's
+bordering Soviet Azerbaijan from Turkey's sphere of influence and instead bring

-sphere of influence.
-The goal was also to reduce the size of the Turkish
+it into Russia's sphere of influence.
+Another goal was to reduce the size of the

-homeland or Turkili in northwestern Iran, limiting it to the geography of
+Turkish homeland or Turkili in northwestern Iran, limiting it to the small geography

-Azerbaijan.
-Ultimately, this was intended to weaken the Turkish people in the
+of Azerbaijan.
+Ultimately, this was intended to weaken the power of Turkish

-region against the Persian, Armenian, and Kurdish populations both demographically
+people in the region against the Persian, Armenian, and Kurdish populations, both

 TURKILI NATIONAL FLAG: